-The Company's operating results could be negatively affected if the Company were unable to attain the raw materials required in its manufacturing process.
 The Company's suppliers of raw material, supplies and equipment could be impacted by geopolitical events, such as the wars in Ukraine and the Middle East, thus interrupting the Company's supply chain.
 Additionally, the Company's customers may experience interruptions from other suppliers that could cause a customer to delay or cancel orders.
+Other geopolitical risks include political and economic instability and disruptions, restrictions on the transfer of funds, trade conflicts and the imposition of duties, tariffs, and similar government charges, as well as import and export controls.
+Such risks could reduce demand for the Company's products and increase the Company's cost of operations, which could have a material adverse effect on the Company's business and results of operations.